 Florida’s state parks are open from 8 a.m. until sundown, 365 days a year.
-Entry fees typically range from $2.00 to $6.00, making the springs very affordable swimming destinations, but it's always wise to call ahead to determine the cost of each park before visiting.
+Entry fees typically range from $4 to $10 per car, making the springs very affordable swimming destinations, but it's always wise to call ahead or check the website to determine the cost of each park before visiting.

-Of all of Central Florida’s springs, Kelly Park and Rock Springs Run is at the top of most residents’ lists of places to visit.
-The reason for this destination’s popularity is that it offers a lot more than just swimming; visitors to the 245-acre park enjoy kayaking, snorkeling, paddleboarding, canoeing and tubing, one of the biggest draws to the park.
+Of all of Central Florida’s springs, Kelly Park and Rock Springs Run are at the top of most residents’ lists of places to visit.
+The reason for this destination’s popularity is that it offers a lot more than just swimming; visitors to the 245-acre park enjoy kayaking, snorkeling, paddle boarding, canoeing and tubing, one of the biggest draws to the park.

-Tubing at Rock Springs Run is free with park admission if you bring your own inner tube, or you can rent a tube for $5 per day from one of the vendors just outside the park.
-The water is clear and remains 68 degrees year-round, making it a perfect place to spend a hot day.
+Tubing at Rock Springs Run is free with park admission if you bring your own inner tube or you can rent a tube for $7 per day from one of the vendors just outside the park.
+The water is clear and remains 68 F year-round, making it a perfect place to spend a hot day.

 Splash pads are popular play spots for children of all ages.
 They offer an escape from the Central Florida heat while providing kids an outlet for excess energy.
 Some are bigger and more elaborate than others, and most are attached to parks with playgrounds, but all are free or cheap in the Orlando area.

-Not all Orlando splash pads are open year round, and some close for specific periods in the middle of the day for cleaning and/or maintenance.
-Call ahead to determine hours and fees before visiting.
+Not all Orlando splash pads are open year-round, and some close for specific periods in the middle of the day for cleaning or maintenance.
+Call ahead for hours and fees before visiting.

-Orlando’s central location allows everyone a chance to visit either coast for an ocean swim, but locals generally prefer the East Coast beaches because of their proximity, large expanses of white sand, and warm rolling waves.
+Orlando’s central location gives you a chance to visit either coast for an ocean swim, but locals generally prefer the East Coast beaches because of their proximity, large expanses of white sand, and warm rolling waves.